learnk8s/learnk8s.io/_blog/why-kube/index.md

 During the last few years, the industry as experienced a shift towards micro service based architecture.

-It doesn't come as a surprise that more and more companies are breaking their large and static monoliths into a set of decouple and independent micro services.
+It doesn't come as a surprise that more and more companies are breaking their large and static monoliths into a set of decoupled and independent micro services.

 And rightly so.

 Microservices are:

 - quicker to deploy because you create and release smaller services
 - easier to iterate on, since adding features happens independently